9 Hours And 15 Minutes As A Decimal

 1. Understand the Base Units: Recognize that an hour is the base unit, and minutes are fractions of that unit.
 There are 60 minutes in one hour.

 2. Convert Minutes to a Decimal: To convert minutes to a decimal, divide the number of minutes by 60.
-For example, 15 minutes / 60 = 0.25 hours.
+As an example, 15 minutes / 60 = 0.25 hours.

 3. Combine Hours and Decimal: Add the decimal equivalent of the minutes to the whole number of hours.
-For instance, 9 hours + 0.25 hours = 9.25 hours.
+As an example, 9 hours + 0.25 hours = 9.25 hours.

 4. Formula: The general formula to convert hours and minutes to a decimal is: